Chai French Toast

 Key Ingredients in This Recipe

 • Tea – Black tea is always used to brew chai.
 Look for a variation of black tea with full-bodied flavor like Darjeeling or Assam.
+You can always skip making your own chai blend in favor of a store-bought mix.

 • Spices – The masala or spices can differ in preparations of chai.
 There can be any combination of ginger, cinnamon, cardamom, black peppercorn and clove.
 The spices are typically used whole to create the most pure flavor in combination with the black tea.